Karinza38/GeoFun/source/continents/europe.rst

 -------

 **Road signs**
 	- Give way to incoming traffic: arrows heads are close rather than the arrows being next to each other

+**Meta**
+	- Often the Google car is red with an antenna.
+Occasionally, this can be seen in Belgium.

 United Kingdom
 --------------